xgess/timestamp_all_photos/Readme.md

 ```shell
 timestamper import_photos --library=/path/to/Photos Library.photoslibrary
 ```
 2. Get the Sha256 hash of each of those photos.
 This is the longest running step.
-I thought I'd have to parallelize it, but it really wasn't slow enough to warrant it for my library.
+It's parallelized to use all of the available cores.
 ```shell
 timestamper hashify
 ```